hashicorp/terraform-json/README.md

   ignored by earlier versions of consumers.
 This library **drops unknown attributes**, which means it is unsuitable for any application which intends to filter data or read-modify-write data which will be consumed downstream.
 Any application doing this will silently drop new data from new versions.
-For this applicaiton, you should implement a custom decoder and encoder which preserves any unknown attributes through a round-trip.
+For this application, you should implement a custom decoder and encoder which preserves any unknown attributes through a round-trip.